ghrcdaac/GHRC-Discover-Granules/README.md

 ETag: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag
 Last-Modified: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified

+## Supported Protocols and Limitations
+Currently granules can be discovered via AWS S3, HTTP/HTTPS, and SFTP protocols.
+There are some limitations such as HTTP/HTTPS not supporting redirects or username and passwords.
+Additionally, SFTP does not support public/private key authentication.

 ## Versioning
 We are following `v<major>.<minor>.<patch>` versioning convention, where:
 * `<major>+1` means we changed the infrastructure and/or the major components that makes this software run.
 Will definitely